 Stink Be Gone — There’s nothing worse than the smell of dirty diapers emanating from the nursery.
 So to improve your nursery’s aroma, get a Diaper Genie.
 This wonderful item allows you to seal dirty diapers in plastic as soon as you remove them from the babies, helping your nurseries smell much better and keeping dirty diapers away from crawling and walking babies.

 Rock-a-Bye Baby — Nurseries also need chairs for staff to hold, rock, and cuddle babies, but avoid rocking chairs as they cause injuries to babies every year.
-Instead, place glider rockers in your nursery.

 Just My Size — Little Tikes makes wonderful, colorful, perfectly sized picnic tables that make great additions to nurseries.
 These tables are perfect for snack time and provide a wonderful space for little ones to color.
 Since they’re plastic, they’re easy to clean.
 And that’s another valuable feature!